-5.3.1 Pipes shall be secured in a way as not to interfere with the stresses from thermal expansion, undue deformation of ship structure and vibration.

-5.3.2 Seawater pipes located in cargo holds and in other spaces where pipes may be subject to impacts (e.g. fish holds, chain lockers), are to be protected from mechanical damage.

-5.3.3 Fuel, steam and water pipes as well as pressure pipes of the hydraulic drives shall not, as a rule, be carried in dry cargo holds.
+- 5.3.1 Pipes shall be secured in a way as not to interfere with the stresses from thermal expansion, undue deformation of ship structure and vibration. - 5.3.2 Seawater pipes located in cargo holds and in other spaces where pipes may be subject to impacts (e.g., fish holds, chain lockers), shall be protected from mechanical damage.
+Seawater pipes in cargo holds for dry cargoes, including cargo spaces of container ships, ro-ro ships, shall be protected from impact of cargo where they are liable to be damaged. - 5.3.3 Fuel, steam and water pipes as well as pressure pipes of the hydraulic drives shall not, as a rule, be carried in dry cargo holds.
 Bilge pipes are excluded from this requirement.